-Palliative Care Plus (PCP) is a free program designed for patients with a chronic, progressive illness who need assistance with resources or need support to help manage their condition.
-PCP provides a physician, nurse, social worker, and volunteer who help:
+Palliative Care is a free program designed for patients with a chronic, progressive illness who need assistance with resources or need support to help manage their condition.
+Palliative Care provides a physician, nurse, and social worker who help:

 - Ensure access to community resources

 - Arrange for support with light errands, companionship, or other needs

 - Have a progressive, chronic illness or other life-limiting disease and

 - Need assistance navigating the healthcare system or

 - Are still seeking curative treatment, but need in-home support to help manage your condition